changhoonhahn/provabgs/README.md

 pip install -e .
 ```

-`pip` install coming soon...

 ### requirements
-If you only use the emulators, `provabgs` can run without `fsps`.
-However, it's
+If you only plan to use `provabgs` with the neural emulators, then `provabgs`
+does not require `fsps`.
+However, if you want to use the original SPS model,
-recommended that you install `python-fsps`.
+you will need to install `python-fsps`.
 See `python-fsps`
 [documentation](https://python-fsps.readthedocs.io/en/latest/) for installation
 instruction.